sass/dart-sass/differences.md

    several characters if necessary) and chooses which production to consume based on those.

+7. The indented syntax parser and the SCSS parser are subclasses of the same superclass.
+This substantially reduces the amount of duplicated code between the two, and makes it easier to give the indented parser good error messaging and source span tracking.

-7. The environment uses an array of maps to track variable (and eventually function and mixin) definitions.
+8. The environment uses an array of maps to track variable (and eventually function and mixin) definitions.
 This requires fewer allocations and produces more cache locality.

-8. Because extension is done during the creation of the CSS AST, it works differently than the Ruby implementation.
+9. Because extension is done during the creation of the CSS AST, it works differently than the Ruby implementation.
 Ruby builds a collection of all `@extend` directives, and then iterates over the tree applying them to each selector as applicable.
 The perform visitor has similar behavior when